AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-data-sources.md

    >[!NOTE]
    >
-   > Refer [SQL connections using JDBC DataSourcePool](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/examples/sql-datasourcepool.html) for more detailed information.
+   > See [SQL connections using JDBC DataSourcePool](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/networking/examples/sql-datasourcepool.html) for more detailed information.

 1. Tap **[!UICONTROL Save]** to save the configuration.